ceedee666/modern-abap-curriculum/docs/data_model.md

 The view `Z_I_Rating` includes all fields of the underlying database table and defines a 1:1 association to the view `Z_I_Product`.
 Each entry in the Rating view is related to exactly one Product.
+The `$projection.ProductId = _Rating.Product` sets the condition of the 1:1 association.
+This
+statement is functioning similarly to the where condition of a database join statement.

 The `Z_I_Rating` view contains additional semantic information through annotations.
 Annotations like `@Semantics.user.createdBy` and `@Semantics.user.lastChangedBy` identify